jundalisay/spblist/content/en/research/paracelsus/dictionary/c.md

 Cheiri in Paracelsus if it be put absolutely without any adjection, and if it be spoken of Mineralls, it signifies Quicksilver, if of Vegetables, Vegetable flowers.
 But when it is found with an adjection after this manner, flos Cheiri, it signifies the white Elixir made of silver, as Flos Anthos signifies the red Elixir.

-Cherio is the occult accidentall vertue of the externall Elements, and not the qualities of heat, and cold, and the like.
+Cherio is the occult accidentall virtue of the externall Elements, and not the qualities of heat, and cold, and the like.

 Cherionium is that in which Nature cannot be altered, as Crystal, which is so hardened by nature, that it cannot bee melted as that which is made by Art.

-Cherubin is a celestiall vertue, and influence, domination, and power above all dominations, and powers, proceeding from God, and descending upon the earth, and upon all men.
+Cherubin is a celestiall virtue, and influence, domination, and power above all dominations, and powers, proceeding from God, and descending upon the earth, and upon all men.
 Of this divine glory Paracelsus speaks largely in the expositions of the Psalms of David.

 Cherva is Cataputia, i.e. the Hearb Spurge.